 Oscar Fish Overview

-Oscars, from the family Cichlidae, are also known by the name Astronotus Ocellatus and Astronotus Tigris.
+From the family Cichlidae, Oscars are also known by the name Astronotus Ocellatus and Astronotus Tigris.

-They are easily found in the Amazon river or rivers of other Tropical countries like Columbia, French Guiana, Brazil, Peru, and Brazil.
-They can be kept in a home aquarium, and the aquarists around the globe, especially from North America and China, are known to keep them.
+They are easily found in the Amazon or rivers of other Tropical countries like Columbia, French Guiana, Brazil, Peru, and Brazil.
+They can be kept in a home aquarium, and aquarists worldwide, especially from North America and China, are known to keep them.

 The Oscars are infamous for their aggression but famous for their vivid appearance and color.
 They are also found in many patterns.
 They can become quite territorial and harm any fish that comes near them.